cci-orbs/overview/README.md

 GitHub Issues shouldn't be used for general orb support, see [resources](#resources).

+### Creating New Repositories/Orbs

+1. The CPE Team should be added as admin.
+1. Force status checks should be enabled for `master`.
+1. Protect from pushing to `master` directly.
+1. Turn off Wiki/Projects for the repo.

 ## Resources

 [CircleCI Orb Docs](https://circleci.com/docs/2.0/orb-intro/#section=configuration) - Docs for using and creating CircleCI Orbs.